 New Zealand has gone through numerous economic ups and downs in the last few decades.
 Despite that, today they are a world class monetary power.
 The New Zealand dollar is well respected, and successful companies based in developed nations want to set up their offices and factories in New Zealand.
 The work culture of the country, along with the fact that it has one of the largest economic zones of the world encourages corporations from across the world to invest in the country.
 The country has a high-income and free trade economy.

 The country has an academic stature that is quite renowned across the world.
 Primary and secondary education is compulsory for all its citizens.
 This is one of the reasons why New Zealand has an envious adult literacy rate of ninety-nine percent.
-Over half of its population hold a tertiary qualification.
+Over half of its population hold a higher education in New Zealand.
 The OECD’s Programme for International Student Assessment ranks New Zealand’s education system as the seventh best in the world.

 Education costs less in New Zealand than in most European countries, and in the United States.
 There are programmes and courses in which the funding is provided by the education ministry of the country.
 The student life in New Zealand is simply amazing!
 An international student is likely to find many like him or her, and thus will meet a lot of new people.
 Study in New Zealand provides the opportunity to know and understand many new cultures.
 This in turn helps students to come out of their comfort zones, and get prepared to face the real, professional world.
 Top class sports facilities are available to students.
 Additionally, there are a number of student associations that help international students to smoothly settle down in the new and unknown country.